CLICK HERE TO GO HOME

 and believe that creative collaboration is essential to reimagining and building a more inclusive, compassionate world.

-In 2016 I formed Splinters and Logs Studio LLC with Mitchell Dose, which I use to manage a live-work space for myself and five other creative humans in NYC.
+In 2016 I built Splinters and Logs Studio with Mitchell Dose, a live-work space for myself and five other creative humans in NYC.
 Our goal was to co-create artist housing in New York that works for artists, and an environment in which every residents creative practice and security is mutually supported.
 Crumby Spokes and many other projects were born here.

 I have mentored and taught with organizations including Arts in Parts, City-As-School, MoMA Studio, OurGoods barter network, Brooklyn Boatworks, Girls Rock!, Beam Camp and Off The Hook.
 I have apprenticed with various women and queer carpenters.
-I currently work at Beam Center, where I manage Project Leaders, a team of teenagers who design and facilitate hands-on projects for children.
-When I’m not working on projects at Splinters and Logs or at Beam Center, I participate in the solidarity economy, support my homebound or incarcerated buddies, and organize around undoing whiteness.
+I currently work at Beam Center, where I support Project Leaders, a team of teenagers who design and facilitate hands-on projects for children.
+When I’m not working on projects at Splinters and Logs or at Beam Center, I participate in the solidarity economy, support my homebound or incarcerated buddies, and ride my bike.

-I am a white, queer cis-gendered resident of New York City on Munsee Lenape territory.
+I am a white, queer resident of New York City on unceded Lenapehoking.
 I grew up in Minneapolis

 Minnesota and moved to Edinburgh Scotland in 2006, where I received a joint MA from the University of Edinburgh and Edinburgh College of Art.